arrowse/ScrimBoard-Theta/readme.md

 **Use this channel /  New channel (Basic setup)**

-Sends posts to that specific channel, in house scrims are not available.
-By default, only an all-posts channel will be needed because you can now create scrim posts in any channel that allows bot commands, and a majority of servers do not have enough members / focus on scrims to warrant supporting in-house scrims everywhere.
+Sends global posts to that specific channel.
+By default, only an all-posts channel will be needed because you can now create scrim posts in any channel that allows bot commands, and a majority of servers do not have enough members/focus on scrims to warrant supporting in-house scrims everywhere.

 **New Category (Full setup)**

 Creates a category with three channels:

-how-to-use (also used for sending announcements / updates)
+how-to-use (also used for sending announcements/updates)

 in-house-scrims (in server scrims only)